 Consider a starting asset mix of 60% in stocks and 40% in bonds.
 Let’s assume that stocks and bonds have average returns of 10% and 3% over 5 years respectively.

-At the end of 5 years, the asset allocation would be 68% to stocks and 32% to bonds.
-That is quite different from your acceptable risk.
+At the end of 5 years, the asset allocation would be 68% to stocks and 32% to bonds -which is quite different from the investor’s acceptable risk.

 And that’s the danger of not rebalancing.

 How To Rebalance A Portfolio?

 So how do you rebalance a portfolio that has deviated from your target asset mix?

 Here are 3 options:

 - Sell the over-weight asset class: This is usually the quickest way to rebalance.
 You simply sell the over-weight asset and buy the under-weight assets.
 It is a good strategy if you’re investing in a non-taxable or registered account.
 For taxable accounts, you’ll need to consider the tax implications of selling an asset that has gone up in value.
 Because selling will trigger a capital gain or loss.

 - Allocate new money to the underweight asset classes